Positive curvature and discrete abelian symmetry

 \subsection{Organization}

-This paper is organized as follows.
 Section \ref{sec:ECC} contains the estimates from the theory of error correcting codes that will be used throughout most of the paper.
 Section \ref{sec:TransformationGroups} reviews results on $\Z_2$-torus actions on spaces with singly generated $\Z_2$-cohomology.
 Section \ref{sec:ConnectednessLemma} recalls the Connectedness and Periodicity Lemmas in \cite{Wil03}, summarizes some of the applications of these ideas, and contains proofs of the corresponding refinements needed for the proofs of the main theorems.
-In Sections \ref{sec:n}, \ref{sec:nover2}, and \ref{sec:nover4}, we prove Theorem \ref{thm:n}, \ref{thm:nover2}, and \ref{thm:nover4}, respectively.
+In Sections \ref{sec:n}, \ref{sec:nover2}, and \ref{sec:nover4}, we prove Theorems \ref{thm:n}, \ref{thm:nover2}, and \ref{thm:nover4}, respectively.
 Section \ref{sec:Examples} includes a summary, in order of decreasing symmetry, of the examples of positively curved manifolds with $\Z_2$-torus actions that illustrate these results.
-Finally, the Appendix \ref{sec:Appendix} contains error correcting code tables used in the proofs of the results in Section \ref{sec:ECC} for easy reference.
+Finally, Appendix \ref{sec:Appendix} contains a table of error correcting codes used in the proof of one of the results in Section \ref{sec:ECC} for easy reference.